Common Vulnerabilities in IoT devices

 4. Vulnerable or outdated firmware

-Although IoT devices are typically compact in size, they often include physical interfaces such as UART, JTAG, or direct access to storage chips like SPI flash and NAND.
-In many cases, these interfaces remain accessible and unprotected even in production models, making it relatively easy for security researchers to extract firmware with minimal effort.
+What: Although IoT devices are typically compact in size, they often include physical interfaces such as UART, JTAG, or direct access to storage chips like SPI flash and NAND.
+In many cases, these interfaces remain accessible and unprotected even in production models, making it relatively easy for security researchers to extract firmware with minimal effort or get shell access to the device.

 While higher-end consumer IoT devices are increasingly adopting encryption techniques to secure firmware stored in memory, this protection is not always sufficient.
 In many instances, attackers can bypass these measures by targeting a running device, where the firmware is loaded and accessible in unencrypted form in the system’s RAM.